johnwcowan/r7rs-work/TimeAdvancedCowan.md

 ## Date fields

-Unless otherwise noted, all ranges are inclusive at both ends, and all field values are exact integers that have been rounded down if necessary.
+Unless otherwise noted, all
+field values are exact integers that have been rounded down if necessary.
+All ranges are inclusive at both ends,

 `instant`: The instant of this date.

 `timespec`: The timespec of this date.

 `timezone`: The timezone with which this date was created.